chevah/geck/docs/styleguide/css.rst

 Please report any problems that you have with running ``paver lint`` or if some errors are not identified by ``paver lint``.

-We are using `Tailwind V1 CSS <https://v1.tailwindcss.com/docs/>`_ for Web File Manager project.

 CSS Syntax Elements
 ===================